The Darfield earthquake

 Tens of thousands of dwellings were damaged and many people were made homeless.
 Streets and bridges were twisted, water and sewerage pipes broken and electricity lines severed.
 People experienced varied emotions: fear, shock, relief and despair.

-The government civil defence agency declared a state of emergency.
+The government civil defence agency declared a national state of emergency.
 The central city (or ‘red zone’) was cordoned off as Urban Search and Rescue (USAR) teams searched for survivors and bodies in the rubble.
 Electricity was restored to 75% of the city within three days.
 Households without power made do with candles and lanterns and cooking on gas barbecues.
 Neighbourhoods without drinking water were given bottled water and visited by water trucks.
 Portaloos (chemical toilets) were delivered to areas with broken sewers.
 Neighbours came together in mutual aid; outsiders arrived to help clean up.
 Engineers worked tirelessly to declare damaged buildings safe or unsafe.
 More than 70,000 people left the city, some permanently.

 Eastern suburbs neglected